WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-Once you refresh the page, open the form, change the title, and hit save you should see the following error message:
+Once you refresh the page, open the form, change the title, and hit save, you should see the following error message:

 ![](./media/edit-form/form-error.png)